 OMG these are good!
-Courtney has been making raw superfood chocolate treats for herself and her family, including her magical toddler son for several years and she’s definitely perfected the flavors, nutrition and art of making cosmic chocolate balls.
+My friend Courtney has been making raw superfood chocolate treats for herself and her family, including her magical toddler son for several years and she’s definitely perfected the flavors, nutrition and art of making cosmic chocolate balls.

-For now, here’s the basic recipe for making Cosmic Chocolate Balls – they will definitely open you up to your most cosmic self!
+Here’s the basic recipe for making Cosmic Chocolate Balls – they will definitely open you up to your most cosmic self!

 Making your own raw chocolate candies is super-easy and really rewarding because they are good for you and there are soooo many ways you can play with this basic recipe.